mcfnord/rml/src/bc.md

 Lindquist’s folksy language implies the force of the state was needed and employed to gain my custody, which suggests I hold lawful authority in disdain, and maybe even put up a fight.
+_Guidelines for Applying Rule 3.6_
+allow him to specify the time and place of arrest, which would paint a picture quite contrary to the one he manufactured.
 The documented facts provide no defense for his false and maligning innuendo.

 ## Claim: Investigators consider me a threat